sagarswamirao/publisher/README.md

 Malloy provides a robust framework to encode the business context of your data and running queries against your databases.
 The accompanying [VS Code extension](https://github.com/malloydata/malloy-vscode-extension) provides an environment for developing Malloy models, exploring data, and building simple dashboards.

-This explicit definition of data meaning is becoming essential as AI agents become primary consumers of enterprise data.
-AI lacks human contextual understanding.
-Without a clear semantic layer defining concepts consistently (e.g., is 'revenue' GAAP revenue, bookings, or contracted ARR?), AI can easily misinterpret data pulled from various sources, leading to inaccurate or nonsensical results.

 **What is Publisher?**

 Publisher takes the semantic models defined in Malloy – models rich with business context and meaning – and exposes them through a server interface.
 This allows applications, **AI agents**, tools, and users to query your data consistently and reliably, leveraging the shared, unambiguous understanding defined in the Malloy model.